dimpyad/DailyPractice/Testing/Day_29.md

 4) Come up with Testing approach (diagram/mindmap)
 5) Come up with Automation strategy
 6) Come up with draft Release planning

+Note: You can use any plantform like Udemy for this exercise.